AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 | *Figure 1.
 First experimental apparatus with 1" diameter filter and 1/8" outlet tube.
 Influent water comes in through the bottom and out through the angled outlet and the top.* |
 </center>

 The original idea for the new apparatus was to have a 1" angled tube stemming from the 1" filter.
-This proved nearly impossible to fabricate, so as in Figure 2, a 3/4" angled outlet pipe was used instead.
-In this test, the same steps were taken, dry sand was poured to determine how sand would travel.
-Then water was added, which caused sand to move several inches up into the outlet tube.
-However, the level of sand retreated once the pumps were turned on and operating at backwash and operational speeds.
+This proved nearly impossible to fabricate.
+Therefore, a 3/4" angled outlet pipe was used instead as seen in Figure 2.
+In this test, the same steps were taken.
+Dry sand was poured first to determine how high the sand would travel.
+Then, water was added which caused sand to move several inches up into the outlet tube.
+However, the level of sand retreated once the pumps were turned on and operating at operational backwash speeds.
 More elaboration on these filter experiments are below in experimental procedures.

 <center>